Darboux integrability for diagonal systems of hydrodynamic type: Monge characteristic distribution for diagonal systems

 where $D_x=\partial_x+\sum_ku^k_x\partial_k+...$ is the total derivative by $x$.
 It is immediate that this distribution has at least one Riemann invariant (i.e. first integral of the Monge characteristic distributions), namely $u^i$.
 The system is Darboux integrable if each Monge distribution admits at least one extra Riemann invariant.
 Darboux inegrability depends on the codimension of the exterior differential ideal generated by (\ref{Monge1}).

-One can consider $p$-th prolongations of system (\ref{hydro}) and rewrite these prolongations also as an exterior differential systems in $\mathbb{R}^{(2+p)n+2}$ with coordinates $u^i,u^i_x,u^i_{xx},..., x,t$.
+One can consider $r$-th prolongations of system (\ref{hydro}) and rewrite these prolongations also as an exterior differential systems in $\mathbb{R}^{(2+r)n+2}$ with coordinates $u^i,u^i_x,u^i_{xx},..., x,t$.
 For these "prolonged" exterior systems, Monge characteristic distributions are defined in a similar way.

-We say that a Riemann invariant (of a prolonged system) is of order 0 if it does not depend on the derivatives of $u$ and of order $q$ if it depends on derivatives of order $\le q$ and is not of order $q-1$. \begin{lemma} Let the system (\ref{hydro}) be strictly hyperbolic (i.e. $\lambda^i\ne \lambda^j$ for $i\ne j$) then
+We say that a Riemann invariant (of a prolonged system) is of order $q$ if it depends on derivatives of order $\le q$ and is not of order less then $q$. \begin{lemma} Let the system (\ref{hydro}) be strictly hyperbolic (i.e. $\lambda^i\ne \lambda^j$ for $i\ne j$) then

 a) the $i$-th Monge distribution admits one extra Riemann invariant of order 0 if and only if